-How Environment Canada got it so wrong on Genetically Engineered Salmon
+How Environment Canada Got It So Wrong on Genetically Engineered Salmon

 The concern is that captive genetically engineered salmon could escape and breed with wild salmon resulting in irreversible impacts.

-Did you know?
 Mixing of genetically engineered plants and wild plants has a long and troubled history.
 When Agribusiness companies developed a grass resistant to pesticides, scientists discovered wild hybrid species containing the engineered DNA nine miles away after only one year!
 Learn More >

-DFO is not blind to the risk.
+Fisheries and Oceans Canada is not blind to the risk.
 Government scientists conducted a risk assessment of the PEI project using the typical risk assessment equation: Risk = Hazard x Exposure.

 “The environmental hazard assessment for EO-1α Salmon ranged from negligible to high…with highest ratings through trophic interactions with other organisms and intraspecific hybridization.”